russs95/earthemeus/README.md

 - Posts an introduction message (required)
 - Runs a heartbeat loop (read feed → decide → act)
 - Exposes a local web cockpit to view logs and issue commands
 - Uses SQLite for audit logging and scheduling
+- Isolate docker app on non-special computers (i.e. no passwords, secrets or sensitive info)

 ---